Easy Shrimp Donburi Bowl with Ginger Soy Drizzle

 FAQ

-Yes, just thaw completely and pat dry so they cook up golden instead of watery.
+Yes — just thaw them completely and pat dry so they sear properly instead of steaming.

-Short-grain or jasmine rice both work well, as long as it’s warm and slightly sticky.
+Short-grain or jasmine rice works best, as long as it’s warm and slightly sticky.

-You can prep the vegetables and sauce ahead, then cook the shrimp fresh for the best texture.
+You can prep the veggies and sauce ahead, but cook the shrimp fresh for the best texture.

 Also worth trying: Easy Air Fryer Sweet Potato & Black Bean Tacos